David-Antolick/IDG-DREAM-Drug-Kinase-Binding-Prediction-Challenge/README.md

 * Facebook AI for **ESM‑2**.
 * The **IDG‑DREAM** organisers for the open dataset.
-* Dr. Eric Xing & teaching team for the Scalable ML course inspiration.
+* Dr. David Koes & teaching team for the Scalable ML course inspiration.

 ---